aiueo13/async-sequential/README.md

 # Overview

-Provides a FIFO queue for running asynchronous and blocking tasks sequentially on a shared mutable state, allowing the final state to be obtained after all tasks complete.
+Run asynchronous and blocking tasks sequentially on a shared mutable state, allowing the final state to be obtained after all tasks complete.

 This crate requires the `tokio` async runtime.